 In explicit number naming, the structure of the number name labels the number in Place Value order and clearly states the quantity.

 Knowing the language of math is critical because students must use this language to understand math concepts and determine calculations needed.

 Thinking of and about patterns encourages learners to look for and understand the rules and relationships that are critical components of mathematical reasoning.

 Teaching students to recognize common problem structures helps them transfer solution methods from familiar to unfamiliar problems.

-Discussing strategies for solving mathematics problems helps students understand how to organize their mathematical thinking and intentionally tackle problems.
+Discussing strategies for solving mathematics problems after initially letting students attempt to problem solve on their own helps them understand how to organize their mathematical thinking and intentionally tackle problems.

 Knowing the language of word problems is critical because students must use this language to determine the calculation needed.

 Teaching students how to label, identify, and manage Emotion helps them learn Self-regulation skills.